 After you arrive, you will have many tasks before your program starts.
 Possibly, your first need will be to find stores to buy food and other items you couldn't bring with you.
 You can use Google Maps to find grocery stores, pharmacies, clothing stores, furniture stores, and others.
+Also see Brandon's Relocation Guide to learn more about location of facilities in Brandon.

-Also, you can consider to buy your groceries via Instacart.
+Also, you can buy your groceries via Instacart.
 It can deliver the groceries to your home, usually on the same day.
-It will charge some service and delivery fee.
+It will charge some service and delivery fees.